Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Introduction

 Our minimax regret criterion connects to a long-standing decision-theoretic tradition for experimental design.
 References include \cite{manski2016sufficient}, \cite{banerjee2020theory}, \cite{manski2004}, \cite{dominitz2017more}, \cite{olea2024externally}, \cite{hu2024minimax}, \cite{breza2025generalizability} among others.
 These references focus on settings where researchers only have access to experimental variation, instead of combining it with external (observational) evidence, motivating different designs and objective functions.
 We also complement literature that leverages correctly-specified models for site-selection \citep{gechter2024selecting, abadie2021synthetic} by allowing for misspecification in observational estimates.

-A related line of work analyzes estimation under misspecification \citep{armstrong2024adaptingmisspecification, armstrong2018optimal, andrews2025structural, andrews2020transparency, BonhommeWeidner2021arXiv, donoho1994statistical, kwon2025estimating}, and combining existing experiments with observational studies \citep{gechter2022combining, athey2025experimental, athey2020combining, kallus2018removing, dutz2021selection, rosenman2022propensity, de2020empirical, rambachan2024program}.
-We provide a novel characterization of adaptation regret as a quasi-convex function in the bias bound (and therefore as the maximum of the variance and bias regret) by leveraging linearity of the estimator.
-Such characterization shows how, in our problem, misspecification is captured through the first-order sensitivity of the estimand to each parameter, an important measure for sensitivity analysis in \citet{andrews2020transparency}; it provides a decision-theoretic foundation for simultaneously protecting against a correctly specified and misspecified model \citep[e.g.][]{bickel1984parametric, kempthorne1988controlling}, here through the maximum of a normalized variance and bias components.
-Unlike the references above, where the design is fixed and researchers optimize over the choice of the estimator, our main contribution is to optimize the design itself.
-This changes the optimization and regret, computed against the best design-estimator.
+A related line of work analyzes estimation under misspecification \citep{armstrong2024adaptingmisspecification, armstrong2021sensitivity, andrews2021model, BonhommeWeidner2021arXiv, donoho1994statistical, kwon2025estimating}, and combining existing experiments with observational studies \citep[e.g.][]{gechter2022combining, athey2025experimental, athey2020combining, de2020empirical}.
+We provide a novel characterization of proportional regret as a quasi-convex function in the bias bound by leveraging linearity of the estimator.
+Such characterization shows how, in our problem, misspecification is captured through the first-order sensitivity of the estimand to each parameter, an important measure for sensitivity analysis in \citet{andrews2020transparency}; it provides a decision-theoretic foundation for simultaneously protecting against a correctly specified and misspecified model \citep[e.g.][]{bickel1984parametric, kempthorne1988controlling}, here formalized via a bias and variance regret.
+Unlike the references above, where the design is fixed, our main contribution is to optimize the design itself.
+This changes the structure of the problem, including the optimization and regret, computed against the best design-estimator.